Get

 Bobcat Fever is a serious and life-threatening disease that causes anemia in feline species.
 While the name suggests that the wild bobcat is primarily affected, this is not the case.
 Bobcats appear to have good immunity and tend to become “carriers” of the parasite, without displaying any signs of disease.
 Domestic cats, however, are not so fortunate.

-Bobcat Fever is predominantly found in the south central and south eastern areas of North America.
-The range of disease is believed to be spreading due to climate change and local weather changes.
+Bobcat Fever is predominantly found in North America’s south-central and southeastern areas.
+The range of diseases is believed to be spreading due to climate change and local weather changes.
 This article will explain how Bobcat Fever is transmitted, what causes it, and what can be done to treat cats suffering from this problematic disease.

 divider 2 cats